 The delivery dock for the County of Lancaster is located off W. Marion Street under the parking garage.
 Directions: Walnut (Rt.23) to Market St. (alley) crossover Chestnut.
 Market turns into W. Marion St. (alley).
 The entrance to the dock will be on your left.Deliveries are accepted between 9:00 AM to 12:00 PM and 1:00 PM to 3:00 PM Monday - Friday.

-Co-Op members may pick-up items from the County of Lancaster at the warehouse dock Monday, Wednesday and Friday between the hours of 9:00 AM to 12:00 PM and 1:00 PM to 3:00 PM.
+Upon notification of your order being ready for pick-up, Co-Op members may schedule the order pick -up at the county warehouse dock Monday through Friday between the hours of 9:00 AM to 12:00 PM and 1:00 PM to 3:00 PM.
 The dock is located off W. Marion Street under the parking garage.
 Directions: Walnut (Rt.23) to Market St. (alley) crossover Chestnut.
 Market turns into W. Marion St. (alley).
 The entrance to the dock will be on your left.

 A short certificate is a document issued by the Register of Wills after the will has been probated.
 It evidences the appointment of the personal representative to administer the estate.
 This document allows the personal representative to act on behalf of the estate to close bank accounts, file final income tax returns, process pension benefits, and close brokerage accounts.